nymtech/nym/documentation/operators/src/nodes/network-requester-setup.md

 ## Initializing and running your Network requester

 The Network requester needs to be initialized before it can be run.
-This is required for the embedded nym-client to connect successfully to the mixnet.
+This is required for the embedded nym-client to connect successfully to the Mixnet.
 We want to specify an `<ID>` using the `--id` command and give it a value of your choice.
 The following command will achieve that:

 ```
  ./nym-network-requester init --id <YOUR_ID>